ckeditor/ckeditor5/docs/installation/getting-started/configuration.md

 	} );
 ```
 <info-box>
-	Be careful when removing plugins from CKEditor builds using `config.removePlugins`.
+	Be careful when removing plugins from CKEditor builds using {@link module:core/editor/editorconfig~EditorConfig#removePlugins `config.removePlugins`}.
 If removed plugins were providing toolbar buttons, the default toolbar configuration included in a build will become invalid.
-In such case you need to provide the {@link features/toolbar updated toolbar configuration} as in the example above or by providing only items that need to be removed using `config.toolbar.removeItems`.
+In such case you need to provide the {@link features/toolbar updated toolbar configuration} as in the example above or by providing only toolbar items that need to be removed using `config.toolbar.removeItems`.
 </info-box>

 ### List of plugins